mrlacey/ConstVisualizer/README.md

 -------------------------------------

-A Visual Studio extension to show the values of constants where they are used.
+A Visual Studio extension to show the values of constants where they are used in C# code.

 ![screenshot](./art/screenshot.png)